-“You can find lyrics in books, in people, in nature but all of the best lyrics always come from the heart.”
+“You can find lyrics in books, people, nature but the best lyrics always come from the heart.”

 — Andrew Scott Wills